 25 Riverside Drive, Ormond Beach, 386-676-3216

 Formerly the winter home of multi-millionaire John D. Rockefeller, The Casements now serves as the City of Ormond Beach's cultural center and museum containing art and historical exhibits.
-Free tours of the Rockefeller-period rooms and other exhibits are offered Monday through Friday and on Saturday mornings.
+Learn more about Daytona Beach history with free tours of the Rockefeller-period rooms and other exhibits are offered Monday through Friday and on Saturday mornings.

 3) Mary McLeod Bethune Foundation Home & Gravesite